salabim/package-embedder/README.md

 - a module

 That means that the user of the program or scripy doesn't have to install the packages or it is guaranteed that a specific version of a package is used.
+The main purpose of *package embedder* is to distribute programs or packages with dependencies without installing those packages.

 The program can be used as an API or via the GUI.